DMacMakes/dmdocs/content/en/torrens/aac202/week1/index.md

   ZBrush is a critical tool for modern games studios; it's also the best way to sculpt on a computer.
 ---

+## Welcome back

-Welcome back and hello new people!
+..and hello new people!

 * Modern, current-generation 3D graphics.
 * Learning Maya, ZBrush, some Substance.